EOSIO/eos/contracts/eosio.system/eosio.system-regproducer-rc.md

 confirming a block for which {{producer}} has received 2/3+ pre-confirmation messages from other producers

-I hereby accept liability for any and all provable damages that result from my: signing two different block proposals with the same timestamp with {{producer_key}
+I hereby accept liability for any and all provable damages that result from my: signing two different block proposals with the same timestamp with {{producer_key}}
-signing two different block proposals with the same block number with {{producer_key}
+signing two different block proposals with the same block number with {{producer_key}}
 signing any block proposal which builds off of an objectively invalid block signing a pre-confirmation for an objectively invalid block signing a confirmation for a block for which I do not possess pre-confirmation messages from 2/3+ other producers